fscollector/sisly/README.md

 # Sisly
 A framework for scraping images/video.
-Works with aria2
+Works with aria2.
+Ideally this project is just to piece together some other projects into something functional.